RaoOfPhysics/CERN-Open-Data-book-chapter/04_usecases.md

     2. Research (Authors: @katilp, Achim?)
 - Word count: **2,000**

+The division of the CERN Open Data Portal into two main sections, Education and Research, reflects the two main anticipated use-cases.

+The first and most enduring use of public data from the LHC is education, particularly in programs designed by the experiments to teach particle physics to students of high-school age (in so-called masterclasses described in further detail below).s Early requests for data to use in these programs were done on an ad-hoc basis, with no open-access policy in place.
+The success of the educational programs which used early public data was one of the factors considered by the experiments when further data releases and open-access policies were considered, ultimately favourably.

+[Some glue text needed here]

 Primary datasets from the LHC experiments reflect the complexity of the experiments themselves.
 To be able to extract anything meaningful from these datasets one needs at least: knowledge of the physics involved, familiarity with the data format, knowledge of the detector and its performance, a software environment and API particular to the experiment, and software expertise.
 These are significant hurdles for the general public.

 Derived datasets are reductions of the primary datasets in the sense that only part of the information in the primary datasets is kept and/or only some of the events in the primary datasets are selected.
-Very often the derived datasets are produced in open, human-readable formats such as CSV, XML, and JSON; this is only possible when some of the information from the primary datastes is kept.
+Very often the derived datasets are produced in open, human-readable formats such as CSV, XML, and JSON; this is only possible when some of the information from the primary datasets is kept.

 The actual content and level of complexity of a particular derived dataset often depends on the intended audience.
 Open data as distributed in derived datasets find widest use in so-called masterclasses.
 Here, the intended audience are students at the high-school level.
 The purpose of the masterclass is to teach students a bit about particle physics, the experiments and detectors used to study it, and to give a sense of what it is like to analyse data and to obtain a result.
 The masterclass often takes place at a local university or laboratory.